angelomorgado/CARLA-Sensor-Visualization/README.md

 It is dynamic, being able to create new vehicle configurations based on Json files.

+---

+## Modules

+- `main.py`: Main file, controls the entire process
+- `display.py`: Contains the methods to display the sensors in a PyGame window
+- `vehicle.py`: Contains the methods responsible for creating the ego vehicle, attaching sensors to it, destroying it, and in future versions, controlling it
+- `sensors.py`: Contains classes for each sensor, with methods to attach them to the vehicle, and to get their data through callbacks
+- 'config.py': Contains option parameters for the simulation

+These modules are coded to be extremely dynamic, allowing their integration with any other project.

+---

+## Sensors

+Available sensors:
+    - RGB Camera
+    - LiDAR
+    - Radar
+    - GNSS
+    - IMU
+    - Collision
+    - Lane Invasion

+Future sensors:
+    - Semantic Segmentation Camera
+    - Instance Segmentation Camera
+    - Depth Camera
+    - Lidar Semantic Segmentation
+    - Obstacle Detection
+    - Optical Flow Camera (AKA: Motion Camera)

+The collision and lane invasion sensors are special in the way that they are only triggered when the vehicle collides with something or invades a lane, respectively.
+And their information is not displayed in the PyGame window, but in the terminal.

+---

 ## TODO

 - Maybe make a web client of this that lets you chose different vehicles and verify if they have sensors and all.
 Cool idea.